trevorbaughn/trevorbaughn/README.md

 ### Hi there 👋

+I'm Trevor Baughn, a game developer currently based in Arizona.
+I work as a designer and programmer professionally, but like to do a bit of everything for my hobby projects.
+My repos here include a lot as well, though nothing really useful for the general public.
+No packages or anything.
+That might change one day.

 <!--
 **TrevorBaughn/TrevorBaughn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.